neetigyachahar/Typearena/README.md

-# Welcome to the official repo of Pro-To-Type
+# Welcome to the official repo of Type Arena

 ## To run the site locally: